facebookresearch/personal-timeline/README.md

     ]
 }
 ```
 3. Ingestion configs are controlled via parameters in `conf/ingest.conf` file.
+The configurations
+are defaulted for optimized processing and don't need to be changed.
-To run importer with a different configuration,
+You can adjust values for these parameters to run importer with a different configuration.
-values for these parameters can be adjusted.

 ## For Data visualization